geoschem/GCClassic/docs/source/running/running-gcclassic.rst

 This will submit your job to the SLURM scheduler.
 Your job may remain pending in the queue for a time if there is high demand on your cluster.

+If your computer system uses a different scheduler, please refer to your local system documentation (or ask your IT staff) for the proper command to submit batch jobs.

+.. _running-gc-interactive:

 Running GEOS-Chem interactively
 -------------------------------